tamunoWoks/Statistics/bayes'_rule.md

 - **𝑃(𝐴∣𝐵)**: Posterior probability (updated belief about A after seeing B)

 ### Summary
 Bayes' Rule combines the prior probability with the test results to calculate a new probability estimate for the hidden variable.

+It emphasizes the importance of normalizing the resulting values so they sum to 1.